ElenaBelogolovsky/DATASCI-194D-294D/claire-atkin.md

 ## Lecture Date: November 20, 2024 (9:30 AM - 10:20 AM)

-**Perspectives on chaos: How the Internet lost its way, and how we can get it right.**
+**Perspectives on chaos: How the Internet lost its way, and how we can get it right**

 **Abstract**